Masters programs in Museum, Museology and Curatorial Studies which do not require GRE - Updated 2020

 College description: The MFA in Art with a Concentration in Critical Curatorial Studies educates graduate students to pursue a career in the fields of curatorial practice, art criticism, and public programming.The collaboration between Studio Art and Visual Studies is designed to prepare graduates for careers in such visual art venues as museums, art galleries, publications, and archives.

 In addition, for applications to the MFA Concentration in Critical & Curatorial Studies, application materials must be submitted by March 1.Complete the Online Application for Graduate Admissions.The Letter of Intent should address the seriousness of applicants' intentions, experience, and motivation to enter the Critical & Curatorial Studies program.
-Applicants must further summarize their college and/or professional experience, and conclude with what intellectual and professional contributions they wish to make in their fields of study upon completion of the degree.While this section of the application is in no way a "contract" for the thesis, it allows the admissions committee to assess the seriousness and preparedness of applicants' research.Please note that the Personal History Statement is not required; when prompted by the system to enter a statement, enter "Not Required for Art MFA C&C Admission."ALL PARTS OF THE APPLICATION MUST BE SUBMITTED BY MARCH 1; NO GRACE PERIOD.It is the responsibility of the applicant to ensure that the application is complete.
+Applicants must further summarize their college and/or professional experience, and conclude with what intellectual and professional contributions they wish to make in their fields of study upon completion of the degree.While this section of the application is in no way a "contract" for the thesis, it allows the admissions committee to assess the seriousness and preparedness of applicants' research.Please note that the Personal History Statement is not required; when prompted by the system to enter a statement, enter "Not Required for Art MFA C&C Admission."It is the responsibility of the applicant to ensure that the application is complete.
 The Department will not give notice to applicants with incomplete applications, and any incomplete applications will not be reviewed.TOEFLis required for foreign applicants, with exceptions.

 The on-campus Certificate in Museum Studies is an 18-credit program designed for the students.S. students who already hold at least a Master’s degree in a related area or for foreign museum professionals who wish to study one or more aspects of museum work in the United States.Waived for applicants who hold a J.D., M.D., or Ph.D.
 Certificate: GRE not required.TOEFL: 600 on paper-based or 100 on Internet-basedTwo recommendationsTranscripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
 Unofficial transcripts from all colleges and universities attended must be uploaded to their online application.
 Official transcripts are required only of applicants who are offered admission.The English translation alone should be uploaded into their application.In a short essay, state their purpose in undertaking graduate study in their chosen field.